 Instructions

 - Place chicken breasts in a ziplock bag and pour buttermilk over them.
-Salt and pepper and let sit for at least 30 minutes.
+Let sit for at least 30 minutes or over night.
 When ready to prepare, remove chicken and rinse.
 Pat dry with paper towels.

 - Preheat oven to 350º.